bytebrew/ewald/README.md

 # ewald

-Web based X-Ray diffraction data alanysis tool.
+Web based X-Ray diffraction data analysis tool.

-**This is still a concept!
-No actual data processing algorithms are there yet**
+**This is still a concept built on friday nights!
+Not a production system**

 ## Data visualization